Dahla Dam

-The Dahla Dam is built on the Arghandab River which flows over a length of 250 mi.
-Over the years its reservoir was subject to siltation, and its canal system reduced irrigation benefits.
+The Dahla Dam was built in 1952 on the Arghandab River, which flows over a length of 250 mi.
+Over the decades its reservoir was subject to siltation, and its canal system reduced irrigation benefits.
 This necessitated undertaking rehabilitation of the dam which involved desiltation works and pertinent components of the project to improve the water delivery system; this component was completed during March 2012 with assistance provided by Canada.
 The second phase involved raising the height of the dam and the relevant dykes to compensate for the loss of storage in its reservoir due to siltation, and to achieve the full benefits of irrigation for which the dam was originally built.

 History

-The Dahla Dam was originally built between 1950 and 1952 when relations between Afghanistan and the United States were beginning to quickly develop.
+The Dahla Dam was completed in 1952 when relations between Afghanistan and the United States were beginning to expand.
 The purpose of the dam was to help farmers in Kandahar Province and provide clean drinking water to the city of Kandahar.

 The Dahla Dam is an embankment structure made of earth and rock fill.
 It is 55 m in height.
 The length of the dam at the crest is about 535 m.
 In the periphery of the dam six saddle dams have been built which together measure 2040 m and with varying heights of 15–25 m.
 To pass the design flood discharge two spillway structures have been built.
 To release water for irrigation to the canal system low level sluices have been built at the downstream toe of the dam with two control valves of the Howell-Bunger type which function as energy dissipation bypass valves.

 The reservoir created by the dam has a storage capacity of 314 MCM.
 The irrigation system designed to provide irrigation to 30000 ha of land in the Kandahar province consisted of 77.6 km of the main canal and 415 km of branch canals; with the main canal designed to carry a discharge of 42.5 m3 per second.
-The contractor for the project was Morrison-Knudsen Afghanistan Incorporated.
+The contractor for the project was Morrison Knudsen of Boise, Idaho.
 The dam and the irrigation system are under the control of the Helmand and Arghandab Valley Authority.